yhagio/tutorialedge.net/content/golang/executing-system-commands-with-golang.md

 # Conclusion

+So, in this tutorial, we looked at how we could leverage the `os/exec` package in Go to execute system commands within our Go programs.

 If you found this tutorial useful or wish to ask anything extra then please feel free to do so in the comments section below!

+> **Note -** If you want to keep up to date with the latest articles and updates on the site then please feel free to follow me on twitter: [@Elliot_f](https://twitter.com/elliot_f)